 Pass/Fail grades are not used in figuring the cumulative grade and have no impact on the grade point average.
-A student wanting to take an elective course of interest without said course reflecting in their GPA may apply for a P designation upon earning an A for their course work.
+A student wanting to take an elective course of interest without said course reflecting in his/her GPA may apply for a P designation upon earning an A for his/her course work.